apache/pulsar/site2/docs/administration-load-balance.md

 `loadBalancerLoadSheddingStrategy=org.apache.pulsar.broker.loadbalance.impl.OverloadShedder`

 ##### UniformLoadShedder
 This strategy tends to distribute load uniformly across all brokers.
 This strategy checks laod difference between broker with highest load and broker with lowest load.
-If the difference is higher than configured thresholds `loadBalancerMsgRateDifferenceShedderThreshold` and `loadBalancerMsgRateDifferenceShedderThreshold` then it finds out bundles which can be unloaded to distribute traffic evenly across all brokers.
+If the difference is higher than configured thresholds `loadBalancerMsgRateDifferenceShedderThreshold` and `loadBalancerMsgThroughputMultiplierDifferenceShedderThreshold` then it finds out bundles which can be unloaded to distribute traffic evenly across all brokers.
 Configure broker with below value to use this strategy.
 `loadBalancerLoadSheddingStrategy=org.apache.pulsar.broker.loadbalance.impl.UniformLoadShedder`

 #### Broker overload thresholds